 The Twersky Haplotype

-Table 2 presents the Y-DNA test results for the eight pedigreed Twersky paternal descendants.
+Table 2 in the full article presents the Y-DNA test results for the eight pedigreed Twersky paternal descendants.
 The Y-DNA results showed a close genetic match among all eight descendants.
 The allele values of one of the pedigreed descendants (Rabbi Neal Twersky) represented modal values at all 37 STR marker locations, indicating that he had no mutations; his allele values therefore most likely represent ancestral values, or the modal haplotype.
-This also makes genetic sense, as he had the fewest number of generations back to the common ancestor and founder of the lineage, Grand Rabbi Menachem Nahum Twersky, of any of the descendants (Table 1).
+This also makes genetic sense, as he had the fewest number of generations back to the common ancestor and founder of the lineage, Grand Rabbi Menachem Nahum Twersky, of any of the descendants (see Table 1 in the full article).

 All six pedigreed descendants of Grand Rabbi Mordechai Twersky matched each other quite closely, matching the modal haplotype on either 35/37 or 36/37 STR marker locations.
-Non-matching allele values, representing possible mutations at the STR marker locations tested, are indicated by the blue-shaded cells in Table 3.
+Non-matching allele values, representing possible mutations at the STR marker locations tested, are indicated by the blue-shaded cells in Table 2 in the full article.

 The two pedigreed descendants of Rabbi Moshe Twersky matched each other’s allele values at 34/37 STR marker locations.
 They also matched the allele values of the pedigreed descendants of Moshe’s brother, Grand Rabbi Mordechai Twersky, quite closely, with Yisrael Tverskoy matching the modal haplotype at 35/37 STR marker locations and Jonathan Tversky matching it at 36/37 STR marker locations.

 An interesting finding was the uniqueness of the Twersky haplotype, as indicated by the relatively small number of Y-DNA matches on the Twersky descendants’ genetic match lists.
 Yitzchak Meyer Twersky and Yisrael Tverskoy had only the other seven pedigreed Twersky descendants on their Y-DNA37 match lists.
-Including these seven pedigreed descendants, Rabbi Moshe Yehuda Twersky had eight genetic matches; Rabbi Zvi Hirsch Twersky and Rabbi Neal Twersky had twenty, Menachem Nachum Twersky had twenty-one, and Jonathan Tversky and Rabbi Yitzchak David Twersky had thirty-nine (Table 2).
+Including these seven pedigreed descendants, Rabbi Moshe Yehuda Twersky had eight genetic matches; Rabbi Zvi Hirsch Twersky and Rabbi Neal Twersky had twenty, Menachem Nachum Twersky had twenty-one, and Jonathan Tversky and Rabbi Yitzchak David Twersky had thirty-nine (see Table 3 in the full article).

 Based on their haplotype, all eight pedigreed descendants were initially classified as belonging to the R1b-M173 haplogroup.
 Additional SNP testing of all eight pedigreed descendants’ Y-DNA revealed that they belong to the R-V88 subclade of the R1b-M173 haplogroup.
 This haplogroup/subclade designation, together with the lineage-specific haplotype, comprises the Y-DNA genetic signature for the Twersky Chassidic dynasty.